mmore500/waves/syllabus.md

 Category          | Points %
 ----------------- | --------
-Attendance        | 30%
+Attendance        | 40%
 Discussion leader | 20%
-Blog post 1       | 20%
-Blog post 2       | 20%
+Blog post author  | 20%
 Blog post reviews | 10%

+Attendance credit will be calculated as the percentage of class sessions attended.
-All work will receive full credit on successful completion, with points potentially deducted for tardiness.
+All other work will receive full credit on successful completion, with points potentially deducted for tardiness.
-If instructors deem assignments unsatisfactorily completed, students will be allowed to re-submit work but may be penalized for tardiness.
+If instructors deem blog post assignments unsatisfactorily completed, students will be allowed to re-submit work but may be penalized for tardiness.
 (See the [Late Work Policy](#late-work-policy).)

 Note that *both* blog post reviews are considered as *one* assignment.